Utah Admin. Code R315-261-4 - Exclusions

 secondary material generator complies with the applicable requirements of

-Subsection R315-261-4(a)(24)(i) -(v), excepting Subsection
+excepting Subsection R315-261-4(a)(24)(v)(B)(2)

-R315-261-4(a)(24)(v)(B)(2) for foreign reclaimers and foreign intermediate
+for foreign reclaimers and foreign intermediate facilities, and that the

-facilities, and that the hazardous secondary material generator also complies
+hazardous secondary material generator also complies with the requirements in

-EPA of an intended export before the hazardous secondary material is scheduled
+(i) Notify EPA of an intended export before

-to leave the United States.
-A complete notification shall be submitted at least
+complete notification shall be submitted at least 60 days before the initial

-sixty days before the initial shipment is intended to be shipped off-site.
-This
+shipment is intended to be shipped off-site.
+This notification may cover export

-notification may cover export activities extending over a twelve month or
+activities extending over a 12 month or lesser period.
+The notification shall

-lesser period.
-The notification shall be in writing, signed by the hazardous
+be in writing, signed by the hazardous secondary material generator, and

-(A) Name, mailing address, telephone number
+(A) name, mailing address, telephone number

 and EPA ID number, if applicable, of the hazardous secondary material